Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Introduction

-A way out follows from the well known procedure for directly deriving relativistic matter theories minimally coupled to curved backgrounds, namely through the localization of spacetime symmetries in the flat spacetime field theory \cite{Utiyama:1956sy}.
-One starts with a matter theory invariant under global Poincare transformations which does not remain invariant when the parameters of the Poincare transformations become functions of spacetime.
-To modify the matter theory so that it becomes invariant under the local Poincare transformations, compensating fields are introduced in the process by defining covariant derivatives \cite{Blagojevic:2002du}.
-A very important aspect of this approach is the correspondence of these new fields with the vierbeins and spin-connection in Riemann-Cartan spacetime.
+A way out follows from the well known procedure for directly deriving relativistic matter theories minimally coupled to curved backgrounds, namely through the localization of spacetime symmetries in the flat spacetime field theory \cite{Utiyama:1956sy, Blagojevic:2002du}.
+One starts with a matter theory invariant under global Poincar\'e transformations, which fails to remain invariant when the parameters of the transformations are made functions of spacetime.
+Invariance of the theory under local Poincar\'e transformations follows from the introduction of compensating fields through the definition of covariant derivatives.
+An important aspect of this approach is the correspondence of these new fields with the vierbeins and spin-connection in Riemann-Cartan spacetime.
 Following the spirit of this procedure, a general prescription to attain non-relativistic diffeomorphism invariance was proposed in our previous work \cite{Banerjee:2014pya, Banerjee:2015tga}, wherein the localization of the Galilean symmetry for field theories was carried out.
-The Newton-Cartan spacetime was found to be the most general Galilean invariant curved background through this procedure\cite{Banerjee:2014nja}.
-The present work seeks to extend this formalism to further include scale transformations.
+The Newton-Cartan spacetime was found to be the most general Galilean covariant curved background through this procedure \cite{Banerjee:2014nja,Banerjee:2015rca}.
+The present work seeks to extend this formalism to further include the anisotropic scale transformations with dynamical exponent $z=2$ \cite{Hagen:1972pd}.